Dark Ages in Patras 2018

 The Impetuous Barbarians may struggle to hold themselves back from charging as this needs 3 pips to do... but, if the Barbarians win and overcome the +1 difference they then go onto inflict an extra hit in the first round as their Furious Charge combat outcome bonus still counts whether they are claiming Impact or not.

-With the Loyalists left flank running away in fear, and After drinking Spartan wine that tasted as if it was made from the tears of Prince Phil The Greek Philip's tzaziki-smeared Persian slave tutor, Panos' Rebel Greeknavids swept down off the hill and teed themselves also up for a big tilt at the Loyalists Dailami Death Star.
+With the Loyalists left flank running away in fear, and As if reading the runes at the altar of a deeply unpopular German banker's sun-tanned lamb-scrotum, Panos' Rebel Greeknavids swept down off the hill and teed themselves also up for a big tilt at the Loyalists Dailami Death Star.

 This would clearly be a brutal and fast game of deadly hand to hand combat in which skill was leeched out as clearly as the light shining on the table leeched colour out of the playing mat.